 Best for: A fuel-efficient option with plenty of cubic feet for the price

-The Taos is one of the newest entries in the Volkswagen lineup, making it a fresh face in the subcompact SUV segment.
-It packs a lot of space for a vehicle its size, delivering up to 65.9 cubic feet of cargo space with the rear seats folded.
+The Taos packs a lot of space for a vehicle its size, delivering up to 65.9 cubic feet of cargo space with the rear seats folded.
 The Taos also delivers surprisingly adult-friendly second-row seating.
 However, Volkswagen does seem to take the “quantity-over-quality” approach on this model at times, and some of its cabin materials are sub-par.

-The only engine option for the 2024 Taos is a 158-horsepower four-cylinder turbocharged engine.
-Despite the low output, acceleration is decent.
-Front-wheel-drive (FWD) models get an eight-speed automatic transmission and AWD models gain a seven-speed dual-clutch transmission.
-The Taos comes standard IQ.DRIVE driver assistance technology which includes automatic cruise control, automatic emergency braking, front and rear parking sensors, and blind-spot monitoring.
-It also comes standard with a push-button start, a Wi-Fi hotspot, and a 6.5-inch touchscreen with Apple CarPlay and Android Auto.
+The Taos’ sole engine is a 174-hp four-cylinder turbocharged four-cylinder, which delivers decent acceleration.
+An eight-speed automatic transmission is standard, and buyers have the option of front-wheel drive (FWD) or all-wheel drive (AWD).
+The Taos comes standard IQ.DRIVE driver assistance technology which includes automatic cruise control, automatic emergency braking, and lane-keep assist.
+It also comes standard with a push-button start, a Wi-Fi hotspot, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto.